gSchool/js-basic-training/markdown/modern_web_development.md

 - The server, depending on the information in the request, builds up and sends back a **response** to the client (the web browser on your computer in this example).
 This initial response tends to be an HTML page.
   - Most likely the server also interacts with other programs to store information from the request, retrieve information to be sent back in the response, log information about what is happening, and send information to other programs for analysis.
 - When the web browser receives the response back from the server, most likely containing HTML, it renders this HTML onto the screen.
-- In reading this HTML the browser most likely will find that it also needs other assets like images, stylesheets and JavaScript files.
+- In reading this HTML the browser most likely will find that it also needs other assets like images, style sheets and JavaScript files.
 The browser then sends additional requests to the server for these additional resources, and upon receiving them in responses, renders them onto the screen.

 ## Where JavaScript Fits In